 2.)
 Issues grow over time, catch them early

 Problems at work start small and grow over time.
 Every organization has their share of problems that they need to overcome.
 The most important question is – “how long does it take you to uncover issues at work?”

 If you’re tired of fighting organizational fires, pulse surveys can help you catch issues when they are still a small spark.
 Imagine the time you could save by discovering issues before they become a big deal?

-It may not come natural for employees to give feedback.
+It may not come naturally for employees to give feedback.
 Just like other areas of life, giving feedback is something that takes time and effort.
-The same goes with employee recognition.
+The same goes for employee recognition.

 This applies to giving feedback too.
 If you ask for feedback on a weekly basis, it makes it seem much more normal vs. a once a year event.
 Pulse surveys get people in the habit of giving feedback.

 A major benefit to using pulse surveys is that you can understand organization sentiment over time and establish a baseline.
 For example – on a scale of 1-10, how happy are employees?
 How does that compare to last month?
 Or last year?

 This baseline helps you understand if you’re improving as an organization over time.

 While we are fans of pulse surveys here at Friday Feedback, there are some downsides to this approach which are outlined below.